bhathiya/samples/FTP.md

 `lastModifiedTimeStamp` - The timestamp of when the file was created (Number of milliseconds since January 1, 1970, 00:00:00 GMT)

-`ftp:Listener` endpoint is defined like this.
+An `ftp:Listener` endpoint is defined like this.

 ```java
 endpoint ftp:Listener remoteFolder {